kuehne-trustable-de/ca3sCore/sample/kerberos/Preparation.md

 ## procedure
 - Logon to the DC as Administrator

+- ensure the time service is in good shape

+Any warning messages / events regarding the Time Service are critical (e.g. Time service error - Event ID 36 ).
+The DC will not support Kerberos once the time service detects any problems.

 - ensure that AES cipher is enabled for the participants in the kerberos protocol

 - create a Windows user with a name different from the hostname